Kristen Ellis| Founder of Kristen Leigh

 Now I realize you don’t have to do things the way you think other people are doing them.
 There’s no one right way to launch a business.
 There’s no one right way to grow an audience.
 There’s no one right way to become successful.

 It’s okay to carve out your path and do things a little differently.
-As long as you’re being yourself and doing things that feel in alignment for you, success will come.
+As long as you’re being yourself and doing things that feel in alignment with you, success will come.

 Q: What is Kristen Leigh?